ArctosDB/documentation-wiki/_documentation/accession.markdown

 ### Public Flag

 The "Public?" flag allows accession data to be displayed in a public (open to non-operators) page, currently linked to from Specimen Results.
-This is useful for displaying accession-level Media, such an UAM Earth Science accession and locality card scans.
+This is useful for displaying accession-level Media, such as UAM Earth Science accession and locality card scans.

 ## Data Entry Considerations